| From

 had a better handle on the “Motown sound” and recording

 time was booked at Spectrum Studios, with Mike Moore engineering.
+The

 session began by dumping my original 16 tracks of backing